 Okay, so I'm convinced.
 There is literally an app for everything these days.
-I suppose that this it what it means to live in the digital age.
-We sign up for dozens of uniquely different apps/services in order to stay connected to our peers and associates.
+Each day, someone signs up for a different app/service in order to stay connected to our peers and associates.
 However, when using these apps, we tend to leave traces of our personal Information online for almost anyone to find.

 For most apps, you may be required to create some sort of login and password in order to access their content.
 This not only helps the company identify each user, but it also allows them to protect the content within the app.
 So, where do you keep your login information?
 Where do you store your files?
 And is the location secure?

 If you're interested in learning more about protecting yourself online, then please continue on to read about these two privacy protection services.
 One protects your login information whilst the other protects and stores your files.